approach0/pya0/README.md

 It provides Python interface to make the search engine core easy to play with.

 Source code of this Python binding can be found in this [repository](https://github.com/approach0/pya0).
+A [PyPI package](https://pypi.org/project/pya0/) is available, try it out!

 However, in order to build this Python module, you will need to have this repository fetched as a git submodule from its parent [repository](https://github.com/approach0/search-engine/tree/pya0).